Header Image

 Pharmacokinetic profile:

-• rapid initial increase in MPH concentration
+• rapid initial increase in concentration

 • then gradual, prolonged release